 Dublin or Dubh Linn is derived from the Old Irish Gaelic, which has its literal meaning "Black Pool".
 The Dubh Linn was a lake used by the Vikings to moor their trade ships and was connected to the Liffey by the River Poddle.

 2. The city of Dublin covers a land area of 44.5 square miles.
-The average temperature in January is 41°F and the July Average is 63°F. It is estimated that 50% of the city’s residents are under-25 years of age.
-My advice dress warmly and party hard.
+The average temperature in January is 41°F and the July average is 63°F. It is estimated that 50 per cent of the city’s residents are under 25 years of age.
+My advice: dress warmly and party hard.

 4. Dublin's O'Connell Bridge that covers the famed River Liffey is reckoned to be the only bridge in the European continent that has the same width as its length.